2. MPSD HPC system#

 Slurm defaults are an execution time of 1 hour, one task, one CPU, 4000MB of RAM, and the public partition.

-Nodes are physical multi-core shared-memory computer and by default are shared between multiple users (i.e. use is not exclusive, unless requested).
+A node is a physical multi-core shared-memory computer and can (by default) be shared between multiple users. (i.e. use is not exclusive, unless requested).

 Logging onto nodes via ssh is only possible once the nodes are allocated (either via sbatch when the job starts, or using salloc for interactive use, see Interactive use of HPC nodes).
 This avoids accidental over-use of resources and enables energy saving measures (such as switching compute nodes off automatically if they are not in use).